 Growing up in the 80s and 90s, I’d seen all of the Attenborough wildlife documentaries and they offered my first glimpse of wildebeest migrating, of a cheetah dragging its prey into a tree and the first time I watched a lion hunt.
 But these glimpses through a TV screen, thousands of miles away would be insignificant compared to witnessing these animals in real life.

 Safaris broadly fall into two categories -‘road safaris’ and ‘fly-in’ safaris, with a few variations on these themes.
 Each will try to show you the ‘Big 5’ - a term that historically refers to the five African animals that were hardest to hunt on foot; the Cape buffalo, African Elephant, Black Rhinoceros, African Leopard and the African Lion

-A road safari involves lots of overland driving with stops along the way to view game.
+A road safari involves lots of overland driving with stops along the way to view the game.
 You’ll usually be driven in an overland vehicle which is essentially self-contained mobile accommodation.
 These kinds of trips have passenger numbers of up to 40 and you drive as a group and usually camp along the way.
-Smaller road safaris travel in a 6-8 seater mini-van, with a pop-up roof that gives each passenger a 360 degree view.
-It’s an authentic, but very rugged way to travel.
+Smaller road safaris travel in a 6-8 seater mini-van, with a pop-up roof that gives each passenger a 360-degree view.
+It’s an authentic but a very rugged way to travel.

 Road safaris are less expensive, but if you don’t have a great deal of time, can feel like you’re driving more than you’re ‘game driving’.
 Additionally, many overland safaris are ‘on the beaten track’ – so when animals are sighted, there can be several vehicles queuing to take their turn to get up close.